1st Edition

 Biography

 Cian O’Driscoll is Professor of International Relations at the Australian National University (ANU), Canberra, Australia.
-He is author of two books and editor of three volumes, including Just War Thinkers (2018).
+He is the author of two books and editor of three volumes, including Just War Thinkers (2018).

 "In an exciting break with convention, Just War Thinkers Revisited replaces the usual protagonists with an unexpected ensemble of radicals, heretics and nonconformists, whose work is often pushed to the margins or neglected altogether.
 Engaging with these intellectual outsiders allows the contributors to the collection to revamp tired ethical debates, reinvent accepted ethical assumptions, and reimagine settled ethical concepts."